jsenv/core/docs/assets_and_workers.md

 The rest of this page shows how files can be referenced within HTML, CSS and js.

-This upcoming sections contains extract of code using recent features.
-Keep in mind that when a feature is not supported by a browser during dev of after build, code is transformed by jsenv to become compatible.
+This upcoming sections shows extracts of code using recent features.
+Keep in mind that when a feature is not supported by a browser during dev or after build, code is transformed by jsenv to become compatible.
 This includes most remarkably:

 - script type module
 - worker type module